Ivo-Balbaert/The_Way_to_Jai/book/5_Constants, variables, types and operations.md

 **bool** :	`true` and `false` values.
 They take up 8 bits (1 byte) of memory, and are used to test upon in conditions, so that program flow can be changed.

 **int** : for example `42`, `0b10` (a binary 2), `0x10` (a hexadecimal with decimal value 16).
 Underscores can be optionally used to separate digit groups as in: `16_777_216` or `0b1010_0010_0101_1111` (a binary with decimal value 41567).
-Eight types exist according to their size (number of bytes) and whether they are positive or signed(can have a negative sign):
+Eight types exist according to their size (number of bytes) and whether they are positive or signed(these can have a negative sign):

 	`s8` or `u8`   - signed and unsigned 1 byte (or 8 bit) integers,
         range:  -127 to 128 or 0 to 255